ONLINE CLASS TUITION RATES

 Gift Certificates are available for purchase.
 Gift Certificates expire one year from date of purchase and are non-refundable.
 Purchase online or in-person at the Studios.

-Classroom Etiquette and Dress Code for Youth Classes
+In-person Class Etiquette & Dress Code: Youth Classes

 In order to maintain a safe, enjoyable, and educational environment, all students and their families should observe the following etiquette guidelines: